 There are no costs or billing for this study.
 The study team has given you instructions about this research study.
 It is important that you follow these instructions carefully.
-If you or your study partner get sick, have a medical complication, or are injured as a result of participating in the study, call Dr. Hampstead immediately, at (734) 936-3180.
-The doctor will either treat you/your study partner or send you/your study partner to another doctor for treatment.
-You and your study partner will get free medical care for any complication, injury, or illness caused by the study procedure.
-The study sponsor and the study doctor are responsible for determining whether your/your study partner's condition was the result of participating in the study.
-The study sponsor will pay for your/your study partner's treatment only if the need for treatment has been caused by the study procedure.
-This means that you or your health plan, as well as the study partner or his/her health plan, must pay for any treatment that is part of any usual medical care or that is related to a medical condition either of you had before participating in the study.
+If you get sick, have a medical complication, or are injured as a result of your being in the study, call Dr. Rahman-Filipiak immediately, at (734) 936-3180.
+The doctor will either treat you or send you to another doctor for treatment.
+You will get free medical care for any complication, injury, or illness caused by the study procedure.
+The study sponsor and the study doctor are responsible for determining whether your condition was the result of your participation in the study.
+The study sponsor will pay for your treatment only if the need for treatment has been caused by the study procedure.
+This means that you or your health plan must pay for any treatment that is part of your usual medical care or that is related to a medical condition you had before participating in the study.